 This picturesque six-story lodge blends into the forest with its bark-covered exterior.
 The building extends down into a canyon with a little waterfall and trout pond.
 The Chateau houses 23 guest rooms, a fine dining room overlooking the canyon, and a quaint 1930s-era coffee shop.

-We checked into our rooms, noted there was no Wi-Fi and settled down for a good rest.
-My corner room had large windows overlooking the wooded canyon, a nice sized bathroom with a tub, a desk and closet.
+We checked into our rooms, noted there was no Wi-Fi, and settled down for a good rest.
+My corner room had large windows overlooking the wooded canyon, a nice sized bathroom with a tub, a desk, and a closet.
 Every room is different but all had the charm of early park lodges.
 The lodge’s ghosts didn’t make an appearance that night and I awoke as the light of day filled the canyon.

 Oregon Caves National Monument